minetest/minetest/doc/lua_api.md

     -- Operation interval in seconds

     chance = 50,
-    -- Chance of triggering `action` per-node per-interval is 1.0 / chance
+    -- Probabilitiy of triggering `action` per-node per-interval is 1.0 / chance (integers only)

     min_y = -32768,
     max_y = 32767,